BarreraJulian/BarreraJulian/README.md

 ### Hey, I'm Julian 👋🏼

-I'm a 17-year-old programmer in the United States.
+I'm a 17-year-old programmer based in the United States.

 My coding journey began with Roblox Studio, where I used Lua to create games.
 I expanded from that to where I am currently learning Python.